The Prince (TV series): Episodes

+As George has second thoughts over firing Owen, Kevin sees an opportunity to implement his revenge for his family when the queen suddenly requests a flummery tart and the staff panics.
+Kevin bakes the pastries and laces them with rat poison, killing off one of the staff members who had realized his true identity.

 Production

 As of 4 April 2021, Janetti has released five shorts for the series on his Instagram that are not part of the actual series itself, which comment on current events and holidays, such as the pandemic, Halloween, Valentines Day, and Easter.
 On July 28, 2021, HBO Max announced the series would be released the next day, with 12 episodes.

 On February 16, 2022, HBO Max cancelled the series after one season.

 Reception

 The Prince received an overwhelmingly negative reception from critics, with some critics and producers calling the show unfair and inappropriate.
 Before the series came out, Kayleigh Donaldson of Pajiba criticized Janetti, saying that the series "lacks intent and appropriate targets."

 Joel Keller of Decider urged readers to skip the series, describing it as "essentially a royal version of Family Guy, and not nearly as biting and funny".